tuedodev/next-js-basic-authentication-email-credentials/README.md

 - Basic protection of websites using session cookies and user roles
 - user has to confirm registration via email verification
 - user (role USER) can update his/her settings, reset password and get link via email for setting new password
+- user (role USER) can delete the account inside the danger zone (modal confirmation)
 - user (role ADMIN) can make CRUD operations on users on the admin dashboard
 - toggle light/dark mode (current fallback theme is dark)